-Weissach Development Centre: the track of legends
+Weissach Development Centre: The Track of Legends

-04/10/2021 In the early days, the track up on the heathland between Weissach and Flacht was where Porsche's cars were test-driven, pushed to their limit and developed.
-It was also the place where the company's racing drivers experienced some of their favourite moments.
+04/10/2021 In the beginning, the track up on the heathland between Weissach and Flacht was where cars were test-driven, pushed to their limit, and developed.
+For the racing drivers, this was also where they had some of their best times.

-The story of the track at Weissach begins more than 60 years ago.
-With the autobahn becoming too narrow for its needs, and the Volkswagen test track in Wolfsburg being too far away, Porsche had been using Malmsheim Airfield for testing - but only as a stopgap.
-Herbert Linge, an employee of Porsche as well as a respected racing and rally driver, suggested a solution could be found between the villages of Flacht and Weissach, where he lived.
-A record from 1910 described the land that Linge proposed as "... remarkably mountainous and rocky, but not very fertile and very difficult to cultivate".
-Ferry Porsche liked the idea, and in November 1959, Porsche acquired most of the almost 38-hectare site.
-Nearly two years later, on 16 October 1961, Ferry Porsche turned up to the groundbreaking ceremony in a bulldozer.
+The story of the track begins in 1959.
+Porsche had set out in search of a test site, since the motorway had become too narrow for test driving sports cars, much less racing cars.
+Malmsheim Airfield had been in use as a stopgap solution since 1954.
+The Volkswagen test track in Wolfsburg was a long distance away.
+Herbert Linge, a Porsche employee right from the beginning, as well as a respected racing and rally driver, suggested an area next to his home village of Weissach and the neighbouring village of Flacht, which a record from 1910 described as: "...remarkably mountainous and rocky, but not very fertile and very difficult to cultivate".
+Ferry Porsche liked the idea.
+In November, Porsche acquired most of the almost 38-hectare site.
+On 16 October 1961, Ferry Porsche came rolling along in the bulldozer to the groundbreaking ceremony.

-A circular test track was built and soon became the nucleus of the Development Centre.
+A circular test track was built on the undeveloped site as the nucleus of the Development Centre.
 The skidpad offered three tracks with inner diameters of 40, 60 and 190 metres.
-As of 15 October 1962, it was here that test engineer Peter Falk, Linge and their colleagues drove the early 901 right up to the grip limit and beyond.
+As of 15 October 1962, it was here that test engineer Peter Falk, Linge and colleagues drove the early 901 right up to the grip limit and beyond.
 The focus was on basic chassis set-up, aerodynamics and endurance tests.
-One of the first racing cars on the circle, as Herbert Linge related in November 2019, was the Porsche 804 Formula One, while the first building to be constructed there was the skidpad hut, which housed essential equipment.
+One of the first racing cars on the circle, as Herbert Linge related in November 2019, was the Porsche 804 Formula 1.
+The skidpad hut was the first building to be constructed on the Porsche test site in order to house the testing staff's utensils.